thewatershedcenter/wrtc_workstation/README.md

 ### Why a wrtc workstation

 The XPRA desktop offers a familar desktop interface that can be used either from a cloud computing environment or in a local container.
-This is a reference implementation that allows partners to
+This is a reference implementation that allows partners to retain an functioning container image with specific tools for point cloud manipulation and analysis.

 ### What is going into the WRTC workstation